 This Easy No-Churn Peach Pie Crumble Ice Cream is the Summer scoop you’ve been waiting for!
 It has the most creamy smooth base filled with sweet spiced peach slices and perfectly crunchy pie crust bites.
-If you love this ice cream, you will also love this No Churn Blueberry Ice Cream, Homemade Strawberry Ice Cream and Vanilla Ice Cream.
+If you love this ice cream, you will also love this Strawberry Shortcake Ice Cream, No Churn Blueberry Ice Cream, Homemade Strawberry Ice Cream and Vanilla Ice Cream.

 Say hello to my first (and probably best) ice cream recipe of the season!
 I’ll be honest and say that, most of the time, I prefer to go out and grab a cone rather than make it myself.
 Having lived in the heart of Jeni’s Splendid Ice Cream county (Chicago), I know a good scoop when I have one and I appreciate the hard work and quality ingredients that go into making it.